Genericity of Lyapunov spectrum of bounded random compact operators on infinite-dimensional Hilbert spaces

 \emph{Existing literature and the contribution on stability of Lyapunov exponent and simplicity of Lyapunov spectrum of random compact operators on infinite-dimensional spaces}:

-In contrast to various known results about simplicity and continuity of Lyapunov exponents for random dynamical systems on a finite dimensional space, only a partial result was developed for the same problems but on an infinite-dimensional Hilbert space.
-We mentioned here the result obtained in \cite{Bessa2008,Bessa2019} which can be considered as a generalization of Mañe-Bochi Theorem.
+In contrast to various known results about simplicity and continuity of Lyapunov exponents for random dynamical systems on a finite-dimensional space, only a partial result was developed for the same problems but on an infinite-dimensional Hilbert space.
+We mentioned here the result obtained in \cite{Bessa2008,Bessa2019}, which can be considered as a generalization of Ma\~{n}e-Bochi's Theorem.
 Concretely, the authors in \cite{Bessa2008,Bessa2019} showed that generically either product of random compact operators converges to the null operators or the corresponding Oseledets-Ruelle decomposition is dominated.
-Our first contribution in this paper is to show that the set of product of random compact operators converging to the null operators is nowhere dense.
+Our first contribution in this paper is to show that the set of products of random compact operators converging to the null operators is nowhere dense.
 The main ingredient in the proof of this result is a development of Millionshchikov’s rotation technique on infinite-dimensional Hilbert spaces.
-Concerning the remaining possibility of the number of Lyapunov exponents of random compact operators, we show that the set of bounded random compact operators having finite Lyapunov exponents and all of them are simple is dense, the set of bounded random compact operators having infinitely countable numbers of Lyapunov exponents is also dense.
+Concerning the remaining possibility of the number of Lyapunov exponents of random compact operators, we show that the set of bounded random compact operators having finite Lyapunov exponents and all of them are simple is dense, and the set of bounded random compact operators having infinite countable numbers of Lyapunov exponents is also dense.

-Regarding the aspect of continuity and higher regularity of Lyapunov exponents, our second contribution of the paper is to show the existence of an open and dense set of the space of product of bounded random compact operators such that their first finite number of Lyapunov exponents are simple and depends analytically on the generators.
-The first ingredient in the proof of this result is a generalization of the Perron–Frobenius theorem and the Krein-Rutman and theorem for random compact operators established in \cite{Dubois,Ruelle1979}.
-The second ingredient of the proof is density of integral separation for random compact operators.
+Regarding the aspect of continuity and higher regularity of Lyapunov exponents, our second contribution of the paper is to show the existence of an open and dense set of the space of products of bounded random compact operators such that their first finite number of Lyapunov exponents are simple and depend analytically on the generators.
+The first ingredient in the proof of this result is a generalization of the Perron–Frobenius theorem and the Krein-Rutman theorem for random compact operators established in \cite{Dubois,Ruelle1979}.
+The second ingredient of the proof is the density of integral separation for random compact operators.